 Mott Community College is allocating and distributing emergency financial aid grants to eligible students for expenses related to the disruption of campus operations due to coronavirus.
-The funding is available to MCC students who were enrolled and attending classes on *March 16, 2020* or enrolled in Summer 2020, who are experiencing additional financial need caused by the public health emergency.
+The money is available to MCC students who were enrolled and attending Fall 2020, that are experiencing additional financial need caused by the public health emergency.
 Awards are available to help students who are working toward the completion of a certificate, degree or skill set.

 Pursuant to the U.S. Department of Education, to receive funding under the CARES Act, students must also be or could be eligible for financial aid under Section 484 in Title IV of the Higher Education Act of 1965.
 Those students who were enrolled exclusively in an online program on March 13, 2020 are not eligible for emergency financial aid grants.

 CARES Act relief funding is intended to address the pressing financial need of students due to the disruption of campus operations from coronavirus such as expenses related housing, transportation, basic living needs, childcare, and other education-related costs.

 Students in need of more information or assistance in completing this form, please contact Dinah Schaller By email: firstname.lastname@example.org, Phone: (810) 814-2308